simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 ### 7. Monitor your online presence

-After a doxxing incident, it's crucial to be **vigilant** about monitoring your online presence.
+After a doxxing incident, you need to be **vigilant** about monitoring your online presence.
 Regularly search for your name and variations of it on search engines to see if any new information has been leaked.
 Set up [**Google Alerts**](https://www.google.com/alerts) to receive notifications whenever your name appears online.
 Being proactive in monitoring your online presence allows you to address any potential leaks promptly.

 For example, if your name is John Doe, you can perform regular searches on search engines like Google using keywords such as "John Doe doxxed" or "John Doe personal information."
 This helps you identify if any new information has been published without your consent.